Stepphonwol/MNIST-Clustering-Analysis/README.md

                 self.W[i][j] = similarity
                 self.W[j][i] = similarity
 ```
-- note that in the previous experiments, we could not tell whether k-Means++ is better than k-Means.
+- Note that in the previous experiments, we could not tell whether k-Means++ is better than k-Means.
 Thus, we have to decide one now.
 ##### a comparison between k-Means++ and basic k-Means
 | | ++ | BASIC |
 | - | :-: | :-: |